KitsuneC2/SharpSploit/SharpSploit/SharpSploit - Quick Command Reference.md

 * `StartKeylogger()` - Starts a keylogger that gets keystrokes for a specified amount of time.

+### SharpSploit.Enumeration.Clipboard

+* `StartClipboardMonitor()` - Starts a clipboard monitor that records clipboard changes for a specified amount of time.

 ## SharpSploit.Evastion

 ### SharpSploit.Evasion.Amsi

 * `PatchAmsiScanBuffer()` - Patch the AmsiScanBuffer function in amsi.dll to disable the AMSI for the current process.

+### SharpSploit.Evasion.ETW

+* `PatchETWEventWrite()` - Patch the ETWEventWrite function in ntdll.dll to disable ETW for the current process.

 ## SharpSploit.Execution